aaronangat25/aaronangat25/README.md

 Hey there!
 I'm an IT student at PUP iTech 🖥️

-I am a Full-Stack Developer who loves building end-to-end applications, from intuitive user interfaces to robust server-side logic.
+I am an aspiring Full-Stack Developer who loves building end-to-end applications, from intuitive user interfaces to robust server-side logic.
 While I enjoy the entire stack, I am currently deep-diving into Backend Engineering to master database architecture and scalable systems.

 🔭 Working on: A full-stack Movie Web App (PERN) & FinQuest (Godot Game Engine).